Uniform and Appearance

 - Uniforms look professional.
 Pupils look neat and feel ready to learn.
 We ask parents and carers to support all decisions by school staff regarding whether or not clothing is appropriate or inappropriate for school.

 All items of uniform must be labelled.
-School branded uniform, ties and other items can be purchased from Clothing4 either in store or through their website.
+School branded uniform, ties and other items can be purchased from WB Schoolwear either in store in Walton on Trent or through their website.
 Our uniform consists of the following:

 - Bottle green knitwear jumper, tank top or cardigan with v-neck